neilenns-projects/zse-training-academy/content/developing-s1/equipment-suffixes/index.md

 {{% details title="Show answer" closed="true" %}}

 Just correct it to **/L** in the flight plan.
-This happens so often on network it is not worth the time spent on frequency asking the pilot for the correct suffix.
+This happens so often on the network it is not worth the time spent on frequency asking the pilot for the correct suffix.

 {{% /details %}}